-WHEREAS: The State of Minnesota is dedicated to the well-being of its children and recognizes that their future depends on the care and quality of their early childhood experiences; and
+WHEREAS: Minnesota is dedicated to the well-being of its children and recognizes that their future depends on the care and quality of their early childhood experiences; and

-WHEREAS: Sudden unexpected infant deaths (SUID) is a subset of infant fatalities that occur suddenly and unexpectedly before age one from causes that are not immediately obvious; and
+WHEREAS: Sudden unexpected infant deaths (SUID) are a subset of infant fatalities that occur suddenly and unexpectedly before age one from causes that are not immediately obvious; and

-WHEREAS: Every year, 50 or more Minnesota babies die suddenly and unexpectedly every year, and most of these deaths happen in an unsafe sleep environment; and
+WHEREAS: Every year, approximately 50 Minnesota babies die suddenly and unexpectedly, and most of these deaths happen in an unsafe sleep environment; and

-WHEREAS: These deaths, which can affect families regardless of race and ethnicity, socioeconomic background, national origin, and religious beliefs, can be prevented; and
+WHEREAS: These deaths, which can affect families regardless of race, ethnicity, socioeconomic background, national origin, or religious beliefs, can often be prevented; and

-WHEREAS: Infant Safe Sleep Week provides an opportunity for individuals, organizations, government entities, health care facilities, and coalitions to promote the awareness of safe sleep practices and ensure the safety of infants while they sleep ; and
+WHEREAS: Infant Safe Sleep Week provides an opportunity for individuals, organizations, government entities, health care facilities, and coalitions to promote the awareness of safe sleep practices and ensure the safety of infants while they sleep or nap; and

-WHEREAS: No infant should die due to an unsafe sleep situation.
+WHEREAS: No infant should die due to an unsafe sleep situation; and